Taconic Biosciences: History

+In January 2023, the company announced they had, in partnership with Cure Rare Disease, developed a “knock-in mouse model,” which carries a mutation known to cause ADSSL1- gene-related myopathy.

 Acquisitions

 In 2001, the company announced it acquired Anmed Laboratories.

 In 2002, Taconic announced it acquired M&B Breeding (Denmark).

 In December 2009, the company announced it acquired Xenogen Biosciences.